alex-lc/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned how to write custom middleware to accomplish things like validation for incoming requests, or logging information to the console.
+I also learned how to separate out my routes into more logical routers to keep the server organized and efficient.

 - [ ] Describe Middleware?

+Middleware is ran between the requests that are sent to the server.
+Before the server processes those requests, we can use middleware to do things like validate the requests.

 - [ ] Describe a Resource?

+A resource is a piece of data, like a JSON object, on the server that is manipulated using the endpoints to manage the resource(s).

 - [ ] What can the API return to help clients know if a request was successful?

+The API can send back a response, whether success or fail, with the proper status code to help clients know if the request was successful.

 - [ ] How can we partition our application into sub-applications?

+We can partition our application into sub-applications by using routers.

 ## Minimum Viable Product